F3-Nation/f3-nation-slack-bot/README.md

   - **App**: http://localhost:3000
   - **Database**: localhost:5433 (postgres/postgres)
   - **Adminer**: http://localhost:8080 (a lightweight admin WEBUI for the db, though I'm partial to the [Database Client extension in VS Code](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-database-client2))

 > [!NOTE]
+> For connecting to adminer or other db clients, you will want to use localhost:5433 as the server / host name.
+If on WSL, you may need to use [WSL's IP address]:5433 instead.
+You can get WSL's IP address by using `wsl hostname -I` in powershell.

+> [!NOTE]
 > if you add or change packages via `poetry add ...`, you will need to also add it to `f3-nation-slack-bot/requirements.txt`.
 You can make sure that this file fully reflects the poetry virtual environment via: `poetry export -f requirements.txt -o requirements.txt --without-hashes`